mdolab/MACH-Aero/installInstructions/installFromScratch.rst

 .. _installFromScratch:

-Installing MDOLab framework from scratch
+Installing MDO Lab framework from scratch
 ========================================

-This tutorial is intended to be a step-by-step guide on how to set up the software needed to run MDO problems using the MDOLab framework such as the mdo_tutorial repo.
+This tutorial is intended to be a step-by-step guide on how to set up the software needed to run MDO problems using the MDO Lab framework such as the mdo_tutorial repo.
 It does not describe how to set up each software package rather just the steps needed.
 This tutorial assumes that you have a working Linux distribution such as